xiaoyemo880818/final_projects/README.md

 ## Variables:

 ### 1. Location of the hotel
-	<p>This variable will influence the number of guests, since different tracts has different population.</p>
+	This variable will influence the number of guests, since different tracts has different population.
-  <p>This variable will also influence the cost of constructing a hotel.</p>
+	This variable will also influence the cost of constructing a hotel.</p>

 ### 2. The price level
 	This variable will fluctuate in a certain time span, and we can get the statistical distribution from real-world dataset.